prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 The key parts of the Plan are:
 - Line item details.
 (See [example](#annotated-plan-example) below)
 - An array of Delivery Schedules broken into 5-minute periods
-- Each 5-minute period defines a number of 'tokens' that need to be delivered
+- Each 5-minute period defines a number of `tokens` that need to be delivered

 ### Tokens